 In order to be constructive dismissal, the employer’s conduct must be a fundamental breach of the employment contract, and depends on the circumstances.
 For example, an employer who cuts an employee’s hours because he wants them to quit could be constructive dismissal, but an employer who cuts an employee’s hours because there is not enough work for them to do might not be constructive dismissal.

-To make a claim for constructive dismissal, contact Employment Standards.
+To make a claim for constructive dismissal, contact an employment lawyer.

 Most of the time, yes.
 The amount of notice depends on how long you have worked for your employer: